lboynton/documentation/discovery.rst

 The discovery service allows to find and use installed resources.

-Under the hood it uses `Puli`_ for the discovery logic.
-All of our packages provide Puli resources.
-Discovery is simply a convenience wrapper to statically access clients and factories for when Dependency Injection is not an option.
-Discovery is useful in libraries that want to offer zero-configuration services relying on the virtual packages.
-If you have Dependency Injection available, using Puli directly is more elegant (see for example the Symfony HttplugBundle).

 Consumers of libraries using discovery still need to make sure they install one of the implementations.
 Discovery can only find installed code, not fetch code from other sources.